DSpace/RestContract/contentreport-filteredcollections.md

 This endpoint provides aggregated statistics about the number of items per collection according to selected filters.

-The report can be accessed equally through a GET or a POST query.
-In both cases, the request can be parameterized with a series of filters to add to the basic report.

 NOTE: This is currently a beta feature.

 **GET /api/contentreport/filteredcollections**

-The GET-based endpoint takes a `filters` query parameter whose value is a comma-separated list of filters like the following:
+The endpoint takes a `filters` query parameter whose value is a comma-separated list of filters like the following:
 ```
 ?filters=is_discoverable,has_multiple_originals,has_pdf_original